cubefs/cubefs/GOVERNANCE.md

 Changes in steering committee members are initiated by opening a github PR.

-Anyone from CubeFS community can vote on the PR with either +1 or -1.
+Anyone from CubeFS maintainers can vote on the PR with either +1 or -1.

 Only the following votes are binding:
 1) Any maintainer that has been listed in the top-level [MAINTAINERS](MAINTAINERS.md) file before the PR is opened.